immunant/IA2-Phase2/docs/design.md

 vulnerabilities in dependencies by placing sets of DSOs in separate compartments.
 Memory belonging to each set of DSOs can only be accessed from its compartment by default.
-This includes stack variables, static and dynamically-allocated data and thread-local storage.
+This includes stack variables, static and dynamically-allocated data, and thread-local storage.
 The on-disk application and libraries are assumed to be accessible to attackers, so read-only static data is not protected from other compartments since it can just be read from the binaries.